s-kust/anchored_vwaps/README.md

 <img src="https://github.com/s-kust/anchored_vwaps/blob/main/pics/intraday_QQQ_cut.png" />

 You won’t need to increase the candle interval, such as switching from one minute to five minutes or from one day to a week.

-### Understanding the Source of the Chart Title

-The `input_df` DataFrame you pass to the function should include an `attrs` attribute that stores the data for the title.
-The data import functions in the `import_ohlc` folder automatically add this attribute.
-If you import OHLC data without calling these functions, you can add and populate this attribute yourself.
-For details, see the code of the `_check_df_input` function.

 ## Effortlessly Tracking Your Favorite Stocks and ETFs